-As an organization, we are committed to sharing the love of God through His extraordinary creatures, to help cultivate a personal relationship with Him, and to equip our young people with skills needed to achieve their fullest potential in all areas of life.
+As an organization, we are committed to sharing the love of God through His extraordinary creatures, to help cultivate a personal relationship with Him, and to equip people with skills needed to achieve their fullest potential in all areas of life.

 While some riding programs focus on the competitive aspects of equestrian sport, the focus of Locust Lane is primarily on the recreational and therapeutic value of horsemanship.

 Horses are large and strong.

 They provide a natural opportunity for people to overcome fear and develop courage, confidence, respect, and assertiveness.